GandhiHarsh2003/GandhiHarsh2003.github.io/README.md

 # What is this?
-This is the website I created which contains some of the projects that I worked on.
-Website also contains the research papers which I worked on.
-The website also contains my resume.
-To access my website, click: https://gandhiharsh2003.github.io/
+This is the Personal Portfolio Website I created which contains some of the projects that I worked on.

+## Where I Can I See This Site?
+I was able to deploy this site with a domain provided by the repository I created for this project.
+The link is here: https://gandhiharsh2003.github.io/

+## How can I give Feedback?
+Feel free to contact me through the contact information I provied on my site.
+Any feedback would be greatly appreciated!